2. DATA CONTROLLER

-We may share your personal data with the suppliers and partners that assist us in performing your order, or assist us with our IT operations, hosting, payment services, travel agency and telemarketing.
+We may share your personal data with the suppliers and partners that assist us in performing your order, or assist us with our IT operations, hosting, payment services, travel agency, telemarketing and other marketing.

 We may also share your data with other ActionAid Organisations to the extent that this is permitted by law.

 If you participate in one of our online campaigns, we may publish your name in campaign materials.
-You will always be informed before you information is processed.
+You will always be informed before your information is processed.